Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to go over the current 56.5-point total in all four games this season.
+- Ohio State has combined with its opponents to score more than 56.5 points in all four games this season.

 - Rutgers' games have gone over 56.5 points in just one opportunity this season.